 If you’re looking for a sustainable or eco-friendly flooring option, then cork flooring might be just what you need.
-Cork flooring is just about as green as it gets, thanks to the fact that it’s made from all-natural materials.
+As you’ll see in our review of cork flooring, this flooring option is just about as green as it gets, thanks to the fact that it’s made from all-natural materials.
 It has a distinctly natural look, owing to its coloring and texture.
 And it also comes with a whole host of other benefits which make it a nearly ideal flooring option.

 Figuring out whether you should choose cork flooring for your home is, however, by no means an easy decision.
 There are dozens of different cork floors out there to choose from, all with their own unique appeal.
 But it’s important to make the right decision since cork floors can last for many years.

 Cork Flooring Review Overview

 It’s worth pointing out, however, that cork floors are not a common flooring option.
 Data suggest that only around 1 percent of people ever discover and use cork flooring.
 What’s more, those who do use it tend to either love it or hate it.
 Those who love it usually stay quiet and don’t bother posting reviews of their positive experiences online.
 Those who dislike it, on the other hand, are much more likely to voice their negative opinions – something which has contributed to the negative perception of cork flooring online.